kobinpy/kobin/README.rst

 =====

 A very simple web application framework for python3.5.
-This library has no dependencies other than the Python Standard Library.
+This library has no dependencies other than the Python Standard Libraries.

 * Routing
 * Template